The 7 Dumbest Moments in ‘Star Wars: The Rise of Skywalker’

 Credit: Lucasfilm

-But will we learn to appreciate the film over time, or all three for that matter?
+But will we learn to appreciate the film over time?
+Maybe even all three?
 Well, it’s not impossible.
-After all, who could have predicted that George Lucas’ prequel trilogy — which was panned by fans and critics alike for so many years — would suddenly garner newfound respect (although we think The Clone Wars probably helped)?
+After all, who could have predicted that George Lucas’ prequel trilogy — which was panned by fans and critics alike for so many years — would suddenly garner newfound appreciation?
+Although we think the animated series The Clone Wars probably helped.

 Credit: Lucasfilm

-One of the most baffling decisions in The Last Jedi was to make General Armitage Hux (Domhnall Gleeson) a comical character, an attempt that’s obvious from the very first sequence, in which he has some hilarious back-and-forth dialogue with Poe Dameron (Oscar Isaac).
-And this is something the movie commits to from start to finish.
+One of the most baffling decisions in The Last Jedi was to make General Armitage Hux (Domhnall Gleeson) a comical character.
+It’s an attempt that’s obvious from his very first scene, in which he has some hilarious back-and-forth dialogue with Poe Dameron (Oscar Isaac).
+And it’s a decision the movie commits to from start to finish.

 Credit: Lucasfilm